 On the 10th of July in the year 1907 two German scientists, Walter von Knebel and Hans Spethmann and one painter, Max Rudloff, visited Askja to study and explore the caldera.
 After having stayed in the area for a few days Knebel and Rudolf decided to go out into lake Öskjuvatn on a small boat while Spethmann would continue to research the surrounding mountains.
 When the young Spethmann returned to their tents at night time the other men weren’t there.

 For five days Spethmann searched for his fellow travelers but without any luck or clues.
 Even after help had been received there was still no trace.
 Von Knebel’s fiancée, Ina von Grumbkow led the search for them, but no indication of what happened to them was found and in the end, the case was closed.
-Before Ina left Askja she and her group built a momentum which still stands today in the North East and in it is a guestbook.
+Before Ina left Askja she and her group built a monument which still stands today in the North East and in it is a guestbook.

 It wasn’t until 2014, when an observation on the effects of a landslide, led to renewed speculation that the scientists might have been killed by a massive wave which is estimated to be about 30 meters high.